headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ![IntelliJ with installed AEM Tooling Plugin](./img/1.3.IntelliJ.Preferences.Review.Plugin.png)

 This concludes the initial setup for any project that do **not** have any OSGi services with **annotations**.
-In order to support the following external plugin must be installed as well:
+In order to support the OSGi Annotations this external plugin must be installed as well:

 1) Open the IntelliJ Preferences again, go to Plugins